pagkly/Zed/Investopedia3/Dollar-Cost Averaging (DCA) Definition.md

 In a 401(k) plan, an employee can select a pre-determined amount of their salary that they wish to invest in a menu of mutual or index funds.
 When an employee receives their pay, the amount the employee has chosen to contribute to the 401(k) is invested in their investment choices.

-Dollar-cost averaging can also be used outside of 401(k) plans, such as [mutual](https://www.investopedia.com/terms/m/mutualfund.asp) or [index](https://www.investopedia.com/terms/i/indexfund.asp) fund accounts.
-Although it's one of the more basic techniques, dollar-cost averaging is still one of the [best strategies for beginning investors looking to trade ETFs](https://www.investopedia.com/articles/investing/090115/7-best-etf-trading-strategies-beginners.asp).
+Dollar-cost averaging can also be used outside of 401(k) plans, such as [[mutual]](https://www.investopedia.com/terms/m/mutualfund.asp) or [[index]](https://www.investopedia.com/terms/i/indexfund.asp) fund accounts.
+Although it's one of the more basic techniques, dollar-cost averaging is still one of the [[best strategies for beginning investors looking to trade ETFs]](https://www.investopedia.com/articles/investing/090115/7-best-etf-trading-strategies-beginners.asp).

-Additionally, many [dividend reinvestment plans](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp) allow investors to dollar-cost average by making contributions regularly.
+Additionally, many [[dividend reinvestment plans]](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp) allow investors to dollar-cost average by making contributions regularly.

 ### Key Takeaways